-The GPSRR will also summarise key risk assessment activities that AEMO is currently undertaking.
+The GPSRR will also summarise other key risk assessment activities that AEMO is currently undertaking.

-This document is the approach paper published by AEMO for consultation on:
+This document is the final approach paper published by AEMO following consultation on:

-- The prioritised set of risks (contingency events and other events and conditions that could lead to cascading outages or major supply disruptions) that AEMO plans to review in the 2024 GPSRR (see Section 3). - The approach, methodologies, information, and assumptions AEMO will use in assessing the priority risks (see Sections 2, 3, 4 and 5). - How AEMO proposes to consult with relevant parties throughout the review (see Section 1).
+- The prioritised set of risks (contingency events and other events and conditions that could lead to cascading outages or major supply disruptions) that AEMO will review in the 2024 GPSRR (see Section 3). - The approach, methodologies, information, and assumptions AEMO will use in assessing the priority risks (see Sections 2, 3, 4 and 5). - How AEMO proposes to consult with relevant parties throughout the 2024 GPSRR (see Section 6).